sc0v0ne/LearnAI/faq.md

 I have some notes on “Dataset Issues” that may help get you started for structured datasets.
 However, the approach is different for image datasets.

+## How does NLP work

+The most common NLP problems are usually addressed by the NLP preprocessing steps: Tokenization, Stemming, and Lemmatization, plus Keyword extraction, and NER.

+In a nutshell, a well-performing NLP model will simply learn good sentences/phrases an ignores the bad.
+However, remember that no AI model will achieve 100% accuracy.

+In general, there are few common issues with NLP: Lexical Ambiguity, Syntax Level Ambiguity, and Referential Ambiguity.
+However, these problems are usually addressed by 1) training with more and larger corpora and 2) training embeddings on your own dataset.
+There are also other techniques as well.

+The most common approach to NLP right now is to start with a pretrained model and then retrain/extend to your own custom dataset.

 ## How to Develop a Chatbot

 Chatbots are better to use pretrained model and software.
 You can take a look at Moodle and Rasa which are popular.
 There is also an example using NLTK that claims to be somewhat accurate.